Improving Human Verification of LLM Reasoning through Interactive Explanation Interfaces: Abstract

 \section{Abstract}

 \looseness=-1 The reasoning capabilities of Large Language Models (LLMs) have led to their increasing employment in several critical applications, particularly education, where they support problem-solving, tutoring, and personalized study.
-Chain-of-thought (CoT) reasoning capabilities \cite{guo2025deepseek,wei2022chain} are well-known to help LLMs decompose a problem into steps and explore the solution spaces more effectively, leading to impressive performance on mathematical and reasoning benchmarks.
-As the length of CoT tokens per question increases substantially to even thousands of tokens per question \cite{guo2025deepseek}, it is unknown how users could comprehend LLM reasoning and detect errors or hallucinations.
-To address this problem and understand how reasoning can improve human-AI interaction, we present three new interactive reasoning interfaces: interactive CoT (iCoT), interactive Program-of-Thought (iPoT), and interactive Graph (iGraph).
-That is, we ask LLMs themselves to \textbf{generate an interactive web interface} wrapped around the original CoT content, which may be presented in text (iCoT), graphs (iGraph) or code (iPoT).
-This interface allows users to interact with and provide a novel experience in reading and validating the reasoning chains of LLMs.
-Across a study of 125 participants, interactive interfaces significantly improve user performance.
-Specifically, iGraph users score the highest error detection rate ($85.6\%$), followed by iPoT ($82.5\%$), iCoT ($80.6\%$), all outperforming standard CoT ($73.5\%$).
-Interactive interfaces also lead to faster user validation time---iGraph users are faster ($57.9$ secs per question) than the users of iCoT and iPoT ($60$ secs) and the standard CoT ($64.7$ secs).
-A post-study questionnaire shows that users prefer iGraph, citing its superior ability to enable them to follow the LLM's reasoning.
+While there are a plethora of works showing the effectiveness of LLMs in generating step-by-step solutions through chain-of-thought (CoT) reasoning on reasoning benchmarks, little is understood about whether the generated CoT is helpful for end-users in improving their ability to comprehend mathematical reasoning problems and detect errors/hallucinations in LLM-generated solutions.
+To address this gap and contribute to understanding how reasoning can improve human-AI interaction, we present three new interactive reasoning interfaces: interactive CoT (iCoT), interactive Program-of-Thought (iPoT), and interactive Graph (iGraph), and a novel framework that generates the LLM's reasoning from traditional CoT to alternative, interactive formats.
+Across 125 participants, we found that interactive interfaces significantly improved performance.
+Specifically, the iGraph interface yielded the highest clarity and error detection rate ($85.6\%$), followed by iPoT ($82.5\%$), iCoT ($80.6\%$), all outperforming standard CoT ($73.5\%$).
+Interactive interfaces also led to faster response times, where participants using iGraph were fastest ($57.9$ secs), compared to iCoT and iPoT ($60$ secs), and the standard CoT baseline ($64.7$ secs).
+Furthermore, participants preferred the iGraph reasoning interface, citing its superior ability to enable users to follow the LLM's reasoning process.
 We discuss the implications of these results and provide recommendations for the future design of reasoning models.
-Try our interactive interfaces on \href{https://huggingface.co/spaces/interactiveReasoning/interactive_explanation_experiment}{HuggingFace}.
+The code and interfaces for this project can be found here: \href{https://github.com/Runtaozhou/Interactive-CoT}{https://github.com/Runtaozhou/Interactive-CoT}